-Summer pulled away from him a little to give him a half-wearied full-incredulous stinkeye.
+Summer pulled away from him a little to give him a half-wearied but full-incredulous stinkeye.
 “What for?”

 He swallowed the rock.
 “The bride price I’m gonna offer for El.”

 She wakened further, growing intent.
 “Did you ask her?”
 There was a hard edge to her words.
-Her pulse quickened a little.
+Her heart began to beat a little quicker.

 He really didn’t need her scrutiny.
-Even if he knew exactly where it came from.
+Even though he knew it stemmed from whatever happened between Carmen and Huitzilopochtli.
 Even though he couldn’t blame her for not thinking it through.
 “It was all her fuckin’ idea, Summer.”

 Beside them, Lili’s heartbeat got a little stronger.
 More awake.